 Orders were formerly addressed to the Auditor-General.
-Following the passage of the Auditor-General Act 1997, which provides that the Auditor-General is immune from parliamentary as well as executive government direction, the Senate has requested, rather than ordered, the production of reports by the Auditor-General.
+Following the passage of the Auditor-General Act 1997, which provides that the Auditor-General is immune from parliamentary as well as executive government direction, [update: in relation to audit activities (see section 8 of the Act)] the Senate has requested, rather than ordered, the production of reports by the Auditor-General.

 On 14 May 2003, the Senate, adopting recommendations in a report of the Foreign Affairs, Defence and Trade References Committee, made requests to the Auditor-General, as well as an order to the government, for reports on Defence Department equipment acquisitions.

 Orders have been directed to the Australian Securities Commission; to the Australian Competition and Consumer Commission to produce reports and to the Productivity Commission.
 The Human Rights and Equal Opportunity Commission responded with a report to a request from the Senate.
 Telstra responded to an order for documents in 2001.